Volunteer Fighting Corps: Volunteer Corps

 In March 1945, the cabinet of Japanese Prime Minister Kuniaki Koiso passed a law establishing the creation of unarmed civil defense units, Volunteer Corps (国民義勇隊, Kokumin Giyūtai).
 With the assistance of the Taisei Yokusankai political party, the tonarigumi and Great Japan Youth Party, units were created by June 1945.

 The Kokumin Giyūtai was not combatant, but working unit for fire service, food production, and evacuation.
-All male civilians between the ages of 12 to 65 years, and females of 12 to 45 years were members.
+All male civilians between the ages of 12 and 65 years, and females between 12 and 45 years were members.
 They received training on fire fighting techniques and elementary first aid.

 Reformation as militia

 In April 1945, the Japanese cabinet resolved on reforming Kokumin Giyūtai into civilian militia.
 In June, the cabinet passed a special conscription law, and named the militia units Volunteer Fighting Corps (国民義勇戦闘隊, Kokumin Giyū Sentōtai).

 The Kokumin Giyū Sentōtai would be organized, if Allied landing units came close to the Japanese homeland.
-Governors of Prefectures could conscript all male civilians between the ages of 15 to 60 years, and unmarried females of 17 to 40 years.
+Governors of Prefectures could conscript all male civilians between the ages of 15 and 60 years, and unmarried females of 17 to 40 years.
 Commanders were appointed from retired military personnel and civilians with weapons experience.

 Combat training sessions were held, although the corps was primarily assigned to support tasks, such as construction, transportation and rationing.

 The Volunteer Fighting Corps was intended as main reserve along with a "second defense line" for Japanese forces to sustain a war of attrition against invading forces.
 After the Allied invasion, these forces were intended to form resistance or guerilla warfare cells in cities, towns, or mountains.